Dry shampoo, it’s an interesting concept.

-All of these create a lather, but do we indulge in a lather as much for its psychological benefits, as for the very act of cleansing itself?
+All of these create a lather, but do we indulge in a lather as much for its psychological benefits as for the very act of cleansing itself?
 Let’s take a look and find out.

-Proctor and Gamble, the company behind many leading hair shampoo brands, feel lather is really important.
-A survey they carried out suggests that Americans lather up an average of 4.59 times a week
+Proctor and Gamble, the company behind many leading hair shampoo brands, feel lather is really important; a survey they carried out suggests that Americans lather up an average of 4.59 times a week.

-For instance, a Pantene customer might not appreciate the same lather, look, and feel like someone who may like using herbal essences; similarly, someone who partakes in a lot of sporting activities may want a quick wash and go, they don’t necessarily require the same amount of lather as someone who prefers a more luxurious brand.
+For instance, a Pantene customer might not appreciate the same lather, look, and feel as someone who may like using herbal essences; similarly, someone who partakes in a lot of sporting activities may want a quick wash and go, they don’t necessarily require the same amount of lather as someone who prefers a more luxurious brand.

 Clever advertising claims lead us to believe that in order to achieve that glossy mane of hair, it is important to cleanse and cleanse again.
 With the promise of ever cleaner, stronger, shinier, bouncier, and dandruff-free hair, we innocently continue to lather on these products.

-We leave our trust in regulating bodies, naively assuming that the majority of shampoo and conditioner products available to us are safe to use; rarely do we ever think about what goes into creating that lather, and whether it really is good for our health.
+We leave our trust in regulating bodies, naively assuming that the majority of shampoo and conditioner products available to us are safe to use; rarely do we ever think about what goes into creating that lather and whether it really is good for our health.

-So, is dry shampoo enough?
+So the big question is, is dry shampoo enough?

-Given our love of suds, the real question remains; can we really get used to washing our hair with non-lathering, dry shampoo, even if it is touted the best natural or dry shampoo on the market?
+Given our love of suds, the real question remains; can we really get used to washing our hair with non-lathering, dry shampoo, even if it is touted as the best natural or dry shampoo on the market?

 We firmly believe in educating our clients and readers about how detrimental these ingredients are to our health.
 They can be absorbed through the skin’s membrane and into the body and brain, frighteningly, three times faster than water.